3xz/uplay-mass-friend-add/README.md

 ## Notes

-I've yet to polish this, so the feedback the script gives is not very user friendly.
+* I've yet to polish this, so the feedback the script gives is not very user friendly.
+* The text form will only take uPlay usernames. :P

 Cheers!